-“I feel I need to give a voice to those that feel isolated and unheard.”Posted: Wednesday 29 September 2021 at 09:20
+“I feel I need to give a voice to those that feel isolated and unheard.”Posted: Wednesday 29 September 2021

 A police officer will be raising awareness of macular disease among his staff on World Sight Day (Thursday 14 October), after being diagnosed with a rare form of the condition.